Taste receptor: Loss of function

-In many species, taste receptors have shown loss of functions.
-The evolutionary process in which taste receptors lost their function is believed to be an adaptive evolution where it is associated with feeding ecology to drive specialization and bifurcation of taste receptors.
-Out of all the taste receptors, bitter, sweet, and umami are shown to have a correlation between inactivation of taste receptors and feeding behavior.
-However, there are no strong evidences that support any vertebrates are missing the bitter taste receptor genes.
-Although the tongue causes basic taste sensation, most flavor that mammals perceive in food comes from smell.
+The TAS1R (T1R) genes have seen shifts in their functions in many lineages, occasionally amounting to the complete loss of a gene.
+These appetitive receptors decide what an animal likes.
+There is a correlation between inactivation of T1R genes and feeding behavior.

-The sweet taste receptor is one of the taste receptors where the function has been lost.
-In mammals, the predominant sweet taste receptor is the Type 1 taste receptor Tas1r2/Tas1r3.
-Some mammalian species such as cats and vampire bats have shown inability to taste sweet.
-In these species, the cause of loss of function of the sweet receptor is due to the pseudogenization of Tas1r2.
-The pseudogenization of Tas1r2 is also observed in non-mammalian species such as chickens and tongueless Western clawed frog, and these species also show the inability to taste sweet.
-The pseudogenization of Tas1r2 is widespread and independent in the order Carnivora.
-Many studies have shown that the pseudogenization of taste receptors is caused by a deleterious mutation in the open reading frames (ORF).
-In a study, it was found that in nonfeline carnivorous species, these species showed ORF-disrupting mutations of Tas1r2, and they occurred independently among the species.
-They also showed high variance in their lineages.
-It is hypothesized that the pseudogenization of Tas1r2 occurred through convergent evolution where carnivorous species lost their ability to taste sweet because of dietary behavior.
+The T1R2/T1R3 taste receptor complex detects sweetness in mammals and lizards - presumably the ancestral state of tetrapods.
+Many Carnivoran mammals are unable to detect sweetness in food, including cats and vampire bats, due to the pseudogenization of T1R2.
+This pseudogenization is quite widespread in the order, having occurred independently in several lineages via different mutations to the same gene.
+This is an example of convergent evolution.
+Furthermore, pseudogenization of T1R2 are also known in chickens and the Western clawed frog.

-Umami is also a taste receptor where the function has been lost in many species.
-The predominant umami taste receptors are Tas1r1/Tas1r3.
+The T1R1/T1R3 taste receptor complex detects umami in mammals.
 In two lineages of aquatic mammals including dolphins and sea lions, Tas1r1 has been found to be pseudogenized.
 The pseudogenization of Tas1r1 has also been found in terrestrial, carnivorous species.
 While the panda belongs to the order Carnivora, it is herbivorous where 99% of its diet is bamboo, and it cannot taste umami.
 Genome sequence of the panda shows that its Tas1r1 gene is pseudogenized.
 In a study, it was found that in all species in the order Carnivora except the panda, the open reading frame was maintained.
 In panda, the nonsynonymous to synonymous substitutions ratio was found to be much higher than other species in order Carnivora.
 This data correlates with fossil records date of the panda to show where panda switched from carnivore to herbivore diet.
 Therefore, the loss of function of umami in panda is hypothesized to be caused by dietary change where the panda became less dependence on meat.
 However, these studies do not explain herbivores such as horses and cows that have retained the Tas1r1 receptor.